ngoue/hearts-tracker/README.md

     - Old vs new rules
     - Auto-advance round (when points are all scored)
     - Accent color
-        - Free accent colors (red, blue, green)
+        - ✅ Free accent colors (red, blue, green)
         - Paid accent colors (gradients? if I can figure it out)
+        - Persist accent color selection